EchoHowardLam/gitnote/README.md

 3. The git server holds a REMOTE repo
 4. Modification to files does not update LOCAL repo until you tell git to do so
 5. HEAD is a pointer pointing at the branch you are currently in
+6. (No, in fact HEAD is a pointer pointing to a commit, but it would take more time to explain that so for now just assume it is a branch pointer)

 ---